 The film — shot entirely on location in the city — won the Golden Palm at the Cannes Film Festival and an Oscar for cinematography, thanks to the inspired camera work that conveyed the post-war atmosphere of a bombed-out capital.

 The two confront each other directly for the first time below the Riesenrad.
 They wax lyrical about the meaning of life and morality, and there’s a suggestion that Lime might throw Martins off the structure.

 For much of the scene, Lime stands in the doorway of a moving wagon.
-Next to his head is a sign in German which says, “No spitting!”
+A sign in German next to his head says, “No spitting!”
 As he returns to the ground, he produces the film’s most famous quote…

 In Italy, for thirty years under the Borgias, they had warfare, terror, murder, bloodshed — they produced Michelangelo, Leonardo da Vinci and the Renaissance.
 In Switzerland, they had brotherly love, five hundred years of democracy and peace, and what did that produce?
 The cuckoo clock.

-The Ferris Wheel gained more recent fame in two movies from the modern era of cinema.
-The 1987 James Bond film The Living Daylights includes a scene where Bond and his love interest take a spin on the wheel that ends in their first kiss.
+The Ferris Wheel gained more fame in two movies from the modern era of cinema.
+The 1987 James Bond film, The Living Daylights, includes a scene where Bond and his love interest take a spin on the Riesenrad that ends in their first kiss.